-Collection account means the segregated trust account relating to the transition bonds designated the collection account and held by the trustee under the indenture.
+Collection account means the segregated trust account relating to a series of transition bonds designated the collection account for that series and held by the trustee under the indenture.

 DTC means The Depository Trust Company, New York, New York, and its nominee holder, Cede & Co.